ncatlab/nlab-content/pages/9/5/9/8/8959/content.md

 #### Hypothetical judgements

-TODO!
+Hypothetical judgments are explained by induction on the length of the context.
+The base case is exhausted by the explanations of categorical judgment, so it is enough to focus our attention on the inductive step.

+Suppose that we already know what a hypothetical judgment $\Gamma \vdash J$ means for any judgment $J$.
+We say that means that $\Gamma, x : A \vdash J$ that $\Gamma \vdash J [M/x]$ for any $\Gamma \vdash M : A$ plus an additional conditions demanding that definitional equality be preserved: for example, if $J$ is $b : B$, then for all, $\Gamma \vdash M = M' : A$, we must have $\Gamma \vdash b [M/x] = b [M'/x] : B [M/x]$.

-Intuitively, open terms are multi-argument dependent functions.
+[Intuitively, open terms are multi-argument dependent functions.
 The hypothetical judgements are defined in terms of the basic judgements on closed terms by substituting a lot of appropriate closed terms.
-Respect for equality is enforced in a manner to agree with the function type constructor.
+Respect for equality is enforced in a manner to agree with the function type constructor.]: #

 ### The rules of type theory